 While Havaneses are small fuzzy dog breeds, they make up for the lack in size an abundance of gentleness, intelligence, affections, companionship, and playfulness to you and your family.
 Your pet can be rowdy to you sometimes, and they will warn you of strangers.
 A Havanese gets along with its fellow Havanese canines and children if you have any.

 Whether your home is a house with or without a yard or an apartment, your Havanese will fit right in and is active indoors.
 Despite the dog’s small size, it needs plenty of exercise along with playtime to keep itself fit as well as healthy.
+If you have a havanese you might interested on our best dog grooming scissors review.

 Only a few fluffy small dog breeds like the purebred Maltese can boast of a lineage that is at least 2000 years old.
 The Maltese is native to the areas that surround the Mediterranean Sea and is of Spaniel origin.
 Breeds like the Barbet, Portuguese Water Dog, and Poodle, are canine kin of the Maltese.
 Many people especially women prize the dog for its pet companionship and beauty.
 By 1888, the AKC gave the canine recognition.